 Most teens need about 8 to 10 hours of sleep each night.
-Getting the right amount of sleep is essential for anyone who wants to do well on a test or play sports without stumbling.
+Getting the right amount of sleep is important for anyone who wants to do well on a test or play their best in sports.
 Unfortunately, many teens don't get enough sleep.

 Why Don't Teens Get Enough Sleep?

-Until recently, teens often got a bad rap for staying up late, oversleeping for school, and falling asleep in class.
-But recent studies show that adolescent sleep patterns actually differ from those of adults or kids.
+Teens often got a bad rap for staying up late, oversleeping for school, and falling asleep in class.
+But teen sleep patterns are different from those of adults or younger kids.

-Experts say that during the teen years, the body's circadian rhythm (sort of like an internal biological clock) is temporarily reset, telling a person to fall asleep later and wake up later.
-This change might be due to the fact that the brain hormone melatonin is produced later at night for teens than it is for kids and adults.
+During the teen years, the body's circadian rhythm (an internal biological clock) is reset, telling a person to fall asleep later and wake up later.
+This change is likely due to the brain hormone melatonin , which is released later at night for teens than it is for kids and adults.
 This can make it harder for teens to fall asleep early.

-These changes in the body's circadian rhythm coincide with a busy time in life.
-For most teens, the pressure to do well in school is more intense than when they were kids, and it's harder to get by without studying hard.
-And teens also have other time demands — everything from sports and other extracurricular activities to working a part-time job.
+Changes in the body's circadian rhythm coincide with a busy time in life.
+For most teens, the pressure to do well in school is more intense and it's harder to get by without studying hard.
+And teens have other time demands — everything from sports and other extracurricular activities to working a part-time job.
 Using electronics — including phones, tablets, and computers — also makes it hard to fall sleep.
 Many teens are up late texting friends, playing games, and watching videos.

-Early start times in some schools also might play a role in lost sleep.
-Teens who fall asleep after midnight may still have to get up early for school, meaning that they might squeeze in only 6 or 7 hours of sleep a night.
+Early school start times also play a role in lost sleep.
+Teens who fall asleep after midnight still have to get up early for school, meaning that they might squeeze in only 6 or 7 hours, or less, of sleep a night.
 A few hours of missed sleep a night may not seem like a big deal, but it can create a noticeable sleep deficit over time.

 Why Is Sleep Important?